fgbrest/latex-assignment/README.md

 # latex-assignment
-Latex Template for University assignments
+Latex Template for University assignments.
+Compile with LuaLaTeX.